kdlong/SMP_18_001_CWR/firstReading.md

 - General comment: given that ATLAS is about to submit their WZjj observation in the very same channel and the same integrated luminosity, I wonder why the sensitivity of our analysis is so much lower than that of ATLAS.
 I'm not talking here about the giant fluctuation they seem to observe (5.6 s.d. observed with 3.3 s.d. expected, ATLAS-CONF-2018-033), but the comparison of 3.3 s.d. and 2.7 s.d. of the two analyses, which corresponds to about (3.3/2.7)^2, or 50% more effective integrated luminosity ATLAS gains over us.
 Clearly the fact that ATLAS uses BDTs, while this analysis only considers rectangular cutoff must contribute a lot, but also ATLAS is using the mT variable, while our analysis relies on pmissT to identify the leptonically decaying W, which must be suboptimal.
 Why are we not using the MVA approach for this crucial LHC measurement?
 I'm afraid that without analysis improvements, the lifetime of this paper will be the delta t between our and ATLAS submission, i.e. a few weeks at most.
 As soon as ATLAS paper is submitted, I doubt we will get many citation out of a similar analysis but with appreciably worse sensitivity.
 If ATLAS manages to submit before us, the paper will have even less of an impact.

+**Comparisons of this analysis and the new ATLAS analysis are already ongoing, and we believe that the characterization of this analysis as inferior to the ATLAS one is incorrect for several reasons, examples of which are listed below.
+In addition, as this analysis represents a standard model measurement and not just a competition for "discovery," the differences in the two analyses are already leading to wide discussions and comparisons of the results and techniques.
+While some will certainly take the observed significance as a metric to consider the ATLAS result "superior," many theoretical colleagues have already expressed appreciation for our more simulation-agnostic approach to the EW WZ search and our presentation of fiducial measurements.
+Especially considering our additional new physics interpretations wrt the ATLAS result, we find the prediction of a dearth of citations for this result unlikely.**

+**1) The ATLAS measurement makes extensive use of multivariate techniques.
+As seen in other results, e.g. H-->bb, where cut-based and MVA-driven approaches are presented together, an ~20% improvement from such techniques is not unbelievable.
+A BDT-driven analysis was investigated for our analysis, but was not pursued due to large variations seen in MC predictions for the EW WZ signal model.
+Similar issues have been discussed in the ATLAS SS WW VBS measurement, but we understand that only one MC generator was ever considered for the ATLAS WZ VBS measurement.**

+**2) Our ATLAS colleagues acknowledge a large difference between their a-priori and a-postiori expected significances, from ~2.1 to 3.3, driven by the large correction factor obtained for the QCD WZ process using a control region.
+Given the large dependence in the MC modeling, enhanced by their MVA techniques, it is not clear that the expected significances are directly comparable without further investigations of the MC predictions used in both analyses.**

+**3) The performance of the CMS forward calorimeters wrt ATLAS, in this case accentuated by the ECAL prefiring issue, has traditionally been lower than ATLAS.
+Ignoring concerns about MC simulation, the detector performance combined with the MVA-driven approach, could account for the differences.
+We stress again that the decision to sacrifice sensitivity for less model dependence is a conscience one.**

 - General comment: nowhere in the paper I see an investigation of the ECAL prefiring effect on your trigger efficiency.
 Given the forward energetic jets used in the analysis, it may be significant (10\% or so), which may be one of the causes of a somewhat lower cross section you measure.
 Has this been looked for, and if so, why it is not addressed in the paper?
 If the effect hasn't been considered, it must be included before the analysis can be published.

-**TODO: Yes, we have to do this and then decide if we want to result to change.
-The expectation is of course that the expect sig. will decrease, but the observed will raise slightly.**
+**This has been studied using the techniques of the VBF Hinv analysis, and the results have been updated accordingly.**

 - General comment: most of the papers we publish with the fiducial cross section measurements provide the unfolded measurements.
 Why is the unfolding not performed in this analysis?
 Granted, the effect of unfolding on the lepton is fairly small; on the other hand, your fiducial regions are rather complicated and include pmissT, pjT, and mj] selections, all of which are considerably affected by the JES/JER, particularly given that the jets are in the forward region where the corresponding uncertainty are relatively large.
 I believe the fiducial cross section measurements should be done with unfolded data.
 Note that the ATLAS result uses unfolded data, naturally.

-**RESPONSE: The fiducial cross sections reported are generator-level quantities, that is, they include acceptances and efficiencies.
+**The fiducial cross sections reported are generator-level quantities, that is, they include acceptances and efficiencies.
 In that sense they ARE unfolded quantities.
 We chose not to produce unfolded distributions because the statistical power of the measurement makes splitting the distributions into bins impractical.**

 - L3: add the second standard reference ["long" paper] to the CMS Higgs boson discovery.